osrf/gazebo_tutorials/introspection/tutorial.md

 # Overview

 A new code introspection utility has been introduced in Gazebo 8.
-This new service allow clients to receive updates with the value of some requested variables.
+This new service allows clients to receive updates with the value of some requested variables.
 The introspection service can be used to debug the state of internal variables within Gazebo, plugins, or even stand-alone applications.